 At the same time, there are several variables that could make this path more or less promising depending on how your government works.
-We also think personal fit and motivation are particularly important for this career path; because civil service careers often draw many applicants, there are likely to be a lot of talented people competing for the same roles.
+We also think personal fit and motivation are particularly important for this career path.
+Since civil service careers often draw many applicants, there are likely to be a lot of talented people competing for the same roles.
 To have a positive counterfactual impact, it’s important to focus on finding the most promising opportunities for impact within government and making decisions based on the best available evidence.

 It covers a wide range of advice, and is likely to be among the most comprehensive sources you’ll be able to find about this topic from an impact-focused perspective.
 It’s the result of considerable internal research, as well as consultation with the following domain experts: